-When you sign the home purchase contract, you will also be expected to produce a personal check for 10% of the purchase price for your new New York home.
-The check should be made out to the sellers' attorney or firm.
+When you sign the home purchase contract and deliver it to the sellers' attorney, you will also be expected to produce 10% of the purchase price for your new New York home.
+The mode of payment could be certified check, wire transfer, or personal check made out to the sellers' attorney or firm, for deposit in an escrow account.
 Your own attorney will provide you with specific instructions.

-During the escrow period, you should line up any necessary mortgage financing, and your attorney will conduct a title search to ensure that no liens are outstanding against the property.
+During the escrow period, you should line up any necessary mortgage financing, and your attorney will conduct a title search to ensure that no liens or other clouds are outstanding against the property.

 If all goes well, a closing will take place, at which title to the home is transferred to you and money is exchanged.

-At the closing, you will be expected to produce the balance of the purchase price, using a certified or bank check.
+You will then be expected to produce the balance of the purchase price, using a certified or bank check.
 Most likely, you will pay an additional 10% of the purchase price at this time, in addition to the 10% you paid when you signed the contract.
 The bank giving you a mortgage will pay the rest.

-Most residential real estate contracts in New York contain a provision entitling sellers to keep the downpayment as "liquidated damages" if the purchaser defaults.
+Most residential real estate contracts in New York contain a provision entitling sellers to keep the deposit as "liquidated damages" if the purchaser defaults.
 A default happens if you refuse to close for a reason not contemplated in the contract.